allison-pham/thin-ice/README.md

 # Thin Ice
 Java | libGDX

-A **remake** of Thin Ice from Club Penguin.
+A **remake** being a fire puffle that traverses an ice maze.
 Built for personal learning and growth.